-I soon called my girlfriend to share the news and see if this made any sense regarding her situation on her hand.
-Low and behold, yes.
-She did a few tequila shots while out in the sun and she noticed the discoloration on her hand the morning after.
-In the case of doing tequila shots, you first lick the area in between your thumb and forefinger, and then you sprinkle salt on that area, drink the shot and then bite in to a fresh lime wedge to get the juice into your mouth.
-It was on the second shot that she took, immediately after the first, was the culprit.
+I called my girlfriend to share the news and to see if this made any sense regarding her hand.
+Lo and behold, yes.
+She did a few tequila shots while out in the sun, and she noticed the discoloration on her hand the morning after.
+For those who don’t know, when doing tequila shots, you first lick the area between your thumb and forefinger.
+Then, you sprinkle salt on that area, drink the shot, and bite into a fresh lime wedge.
+The second shot that she took, immediately after the first, was the culprit.

 So there you have it.
-You learn something new every day.
+You learn something new every day!

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.

 For more expert advice check out the blog.
-Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
+Also, sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
 You’ll be your own skin care expert in no time.
 Get the #ReneeRouleauGlow!